kayoyin/Prodigy/README.md

 <a name="usage"></a>
 ## 2. Usage Instructions

+There ar three possible ways of composing music using project prodigy.
+In the first option (more technically advanced), the user has the freedom of choosing whichever music he or she likes to train the model on.
+In theory, the music the model produces will have similar stylistics features as the training data.
+To do this, upload the MIDI files in a folder named *ISERT HERE*.
+To evualate the "friendliness to translation" of the music see, the user can use our translating evaluation algorithm * see end of the translating section for more information*.
+A second option is to use a pretrained model, this saves a lot of time in training and allows the user to compose music instantaiously.
+Our third, more creative option designed for the musically inclided users is to use the graphics user interface.
+By running the interface using QT, the user is able to compose a short extract which the model will use as the beginning of the music it will compose.

+See the respective sections for user information on method of use.
+But first, it is necesarry to install mlpack (the librarby used to implement the neural network) and all its dependencies.

-Installing the dependencies
+## Installing the dependencies

 After cloning from the project, you first need to install mlpack and its dependencies.
-To do so, simply run the following command:
+To do so, simply run the following command in terminal:

      $> bash install_mlpack.bash

-Build and compile

-To build the project, run the following commands:
+Then, the user has to build the project, to do this, run the following commands:

     $> mkdir build
     $> cd build